 - How expenses will be paid

-- Who and how will manage payment of expenses
+- Who will pay and manage the payment of expenses relating to maintenance

 - Undertakings by the parties